alphagov/govuk-developer-docs/source/manual/howto-switch-default-branch.html.md

 parent: "/manual.html"
 ---

+# How to switch a Git default branch from master to main

 These steps are for switching the default branch of a repo to `main`.

 1. Rename the `master` branch in GitHub to `main` for that repo.
 See [instructions from Github for renaming an existing default branch](https://github.com/github/renaming#renaming-existing-branches).